Toronto Transit Commission fares: Using Presto media

-A rider paying their fare with a Presto card, Presto ticket or credit and debit cards must tap every time they board a bus (including Wheel-Trans) or streetcar, or pass through a fare gate at a subway station.
-All buses and streetcars have a Presto reader at each door.
+A rider paying their fare with a Presto card, Presto ticket, credit card or debit card must tap every time they board a bus (including Wheel-Trans) or streetcar, or pass through a fare gate at a subway station.
+All buses and streetcars have a Presto reader at each door while Line 5 and 6 surface stops have several Presto readers on the platform.
 Presto customers may board by any door on a streetcar.
 On most buses, customers can only board by the front door, unless that bus is replacing a streetcar or inside the fare-paid zone of a subway station, as well as replacing subway trains at certain stations during subway closures, both planned and unplanned.

 When paying a single fare, Presto automatically records a timed transfer.
 From the time of initial tap-on, a transfer with Presto is valid for two hours, during which passengers can enter and exit TTC vehicles or subway stations and change direction of travel repeatedly without having to pay any additional fare.
 Presto users must tap every time they either enter a subway station or board a surface vehicle.
 However, this is optional if doing so within the fare paid zone.
 If the two-hour transfer expires while riding on a TTC vehicle, Presto cardholders may finish the trip on that vehicle without paying another fare or risking a fine.
 If the rider subsequently boards another vehicle outside the fare paid zone after expiry, then another fare needs to be paid.

 Several TTC bus routes run from the City of Toronto into either York Region or Mississauga.
-Riders must pay a TTC fare when boarding the TTC bus in Toronto, and either a YRT or MiWay fare when boarding such a route outside of Toronto.
-Riders paying by Presto card, credit card, or debit card must tap a second time when disembarking the bus after crossing a municipal boundary to validate their transfer.
-With the One Fare program, a GTA-wide fare integration program introduced on 26 February 2024, no additional fare is charged if the rider taps off within two hours, or three hours if GO Transit was used.
-This procedure does not apply to TTC routes terminating at Toronto Pearson International Airport nor Renforth station nor to those passengers exiting Line 1 Yonge–University at and stations.
+Riders must pay a TTC fare when boarding the TTC bus in Toronto, and either a YRT or MiWay fare when boarding such a route outside of Toronto city limits.
+Riders paying by Presto card, credit card, or debit card must tap a second time when alighting the bus after crossing a municipal boundary to validate their transfer.
+With the One Fare program, a GTHA-wide fare integration program introduced on 26 February 2024, no additional fare is charged if the rider taps off within two hours, or three hours if GO Transit was used as part of the trip.
+This procedure does not apply to TTC routes terminating at Toronto Pearson International Airport nor Renforth station nor Viscount station nor to those passengers exiting Line 1 Yonge–University at and stations.

-Customers require proof-of-payment when riding streetcars.
-Presto media provides this proof after the customer taps it on a Presto reader.
-Roving TTC employees such as fare inspectors or special constables may check a customer's Presto media using a handheld portable reader.
+Customers require proof-of-payment (POP) when riding on streetcars, on Line 5 Eglinton and on Line 6 Finch West.
+Presto media provides this proof after the customer taps it.
+Roving TTC employees such as fare inspectors or special constables can check a customer's Presto media status using a handheld portable reader.

-As of August 2023, the TTC is operating both the Presto and legacy fare systems.
-The TTC describes the Presto system as still incomplete, preventing it from dropping the legacy fare system.
 The TTC and Metrolinx have yet to resolve a dispute about deliverables for the Presto system.
 The TTC wants Metrolinx to implement the following additional features: